scottrab/Bikesharing/README.md

 The peak hours in August were 8-9am and 5-7pm.

 ## Summary
 Males had the largest amount of rides, especially the subscribers.
 The most popular times for a ride seem to be during rush hour on the weekdays (8-9am or 5-7pm).
-An additional visualizations that could take place would be to look at the number of ride per hour for each user on the weekend.
-Another visualization could be to look at the number of rides each weekday based on the users birth date.